hsogo/gazeparser/GazeParser/docs/rec/setup.rst

     Specify the size of the area to explore the first Purkinje image.
 This value may be adjusted for each participant.

 **PurkinjeExcludeArea**
     Specify the distance from the first Purkinje image for re-fitting ellipse to the pupil.
-See :ref:`measurement-principle-label` for detail.
+See :ref:`measurement-principle` for detail.

 **Intensity (only for OptiTrack V100R2)**
     Adjust intensity of the embedded IR LED lighting.